ietf-wg-cellar/ebml-specification/specification.markdown

 # IANA Considerations

-## EBML Element ID Registry
+## EBML Element IDs Registry

-This document creates a new IANA registry called the "EBML Element ID" registry.
+This document creates a new IANA registry called the "EBML Element IDs" registry.

 Element IDs are described in (#element-id).
 Element IDs are encoded using the VINT mechanism described in